ShaggyDog18/SignalGeneratorSD/README.md

 Hold the button until display's backlight starts blinking.
 Backlight will blink 3 times to confirm the reset.
 - Double click anywhere -> save settings to EEPROM.
 Display backlight will blink 2 times to confirm.

+## Known Feature

+AD98333 module generates meandre (square signal) at its VCC level.
+So, if VCC bus is +5V, then amplitude of the square sugnal is 5V.
+In some cases a signal of 3.3v may be required.
+There are several solution:
+1. use 3.3v power bus for entire solutoin.
+2. add 3.3v voltage regulator and switch between 5v and 3.3v power bus for entire setup (plain rough solution).
+3. add 3.3v voltage regulator and switch power bus of an output buffer (deployed).

+So, I deployed option 3: added an output cascade/buffer for meander signal only based on Schmitt-trigger (for example, 74LVC1G14) which is connected right to the AD9833 out pin, and flip its power bus between 5v and 3.3v from firmware (menu).
+To activate the feature uncomment: **#define ENABLE_VOUT_SWITCH**

+Schematic of the "ouput buffer" based on the Schmitt-trigger 74LVC1G14 at [EasyEDA](https://easyeda.com/Sergiy/switch-5-3-3v-power-bus)